Alexistox/botketoanviet03/README.md

   - `2tr543k-1m` = 1,543,000 (2,543,000 - 1,000,000)
   - All number formats (k, tr, m, comma-separated, combined, mixed units) work in calculations

+### 🌐 Groups Dashboard Website
+**NEW FEATURE**: Beautiful web interface to view all groups information!

+**How to use:**
+1. Use `/groups` command (admin only)
+2. Bot will send you a link to the web dashboard
+3. Click the link to view:
+   - 📊 **Overview Statistics**: Total groups, transactions, and members
+   - 👥 **Group Details**: Individual group information cards
+   - 💰 **Financial Data**: VND/USDT totals, rates, and exchange rates
+   - 👨‍💼 **Operators**: List of operators in each group
+   - 📅 **Activity**: Last clear date and transaction counts
+   - 🔄 **Auto-refresh**: Data updates every 5 minutes

+**Features:**
+- ✅ Responsive design for mobile and desktop
+- ✅ Real-time data from MongoDB
+- ✅ Beautiful gradient design
+- ✅ Easy-to-read cards layout
+- ✅ Manual refresh button
+- ✅ Automatic data updates

 ### 🏦 Auto Bank Transfer Processing
 **NEW FEATURE**: Automatically process bank transfer notifications!